TheAkshantSaini/Memory-Game/README.md

 ## Credits

-The game was created by [Your Name].
+The game was created by Akshant Saini.
 Feel free to customize and modify the code to suit your needs.

 Emoji icons used in the game are sourced from [EmojiOne](https://emojione.com/) and [Twemoji](https://twemoji.twitter.com/).